caddyserver/website/src/docs/markdown/caddyfile/directives/reverse_proxy.md

 - `unix//var/php.sock`
 - `unix+h2c//var/grpc.sock`

+By default, connections are made to the upstream over plaintext HTTP.
+When using the URL form, a scheme can be used to set some [`transport`](#transports) defaults as a shorthand.
+- Using `https://` as the scheme will use the [`http` transport](#the-http-transport) with [`tls`](#tls) enabled.

+  Additionally, you may need to override the `Host` header such that it matches the TLS SNI value, which is used by servers for routing and certificate selection.
+See the [HTTPS](#https) section below for more details.

-If no [`transport`](#transports) is configured, or no scheme is specified, then the request is proxied over HTTP, by default.
-Using `https://` as the scheme will use the [`http` transport](#the-http-transport) with [`tls`](#tls) enabled.
-Using `h2c://` as the scheme will use the [`http` transport](#the-http-transport) with [HTTP versions](#versions) set to allow cleartext HTTP/2 connections.
+- Using `h2c://` as the scheme will use the [`http` transport](#the-http-transport) with [HTTP versions](#versions) set to allow cleartext HTTP/2 connections.
+- Using `http://` as the scheme is identical to having omitted the scheme, since HTTP is already the default.
+This syntax is included for symmetry with the other scheme shortcuts.

-Note: Schemes cannot be mixed, since they modify the common transport configuration (a TLS-enabled transport cannot carry both HTTPS and plaintext HTTP).
+Schemes cannot be mixed, since they modify the common transport configuration (a TLS-enabled transport cannot carry both HTTPS and plaintext HTTP).
 Any explicit transport configuration will not be overwritten, and omitting schemes or using other ports will not assume a particular transport.

+When using the [network address](/docs/conventions#network-addresses) form, the network type is specified as a prefix to the upstream address.
+This cannot be combined with a URL scheme.
+As a special case, `unix+h2c/` is supported as a shortcut for the `unix/` network plus the same effects as the `h2c://` scheme.

-Additionally, upstream addresses cannot contain paths or query strings, as that would imply simultaneous rewriting the request while proxying, which behavior is not defined or supported.
+Upstream addresses _cannot_ contain paths or query strings, as that would imply simultaneous rewriting the request while proxying, which behavior is not defined or supported.
 You may use the [`rewrite`](/docs/caddyfile/directives/rewrite) directive should you need this.

 If the address is not a URL (i.e. does not have a scheme), then placeholders can be used, but this makes the upstream _dynamically static_, meaning that potentially many different backends act as a single, static upstream in terms of health checks and load balancing.

-When proxying over HTTPS, you may need to override the `Host` header such that it matches the TLS SNI value, which is used by servers for routing and certificate selection.
-See the [HTTPS](#https) section below for more details.
+We recommend using a [dynamic upstreams](#dynamic-upstreams) module instead, if possible.

 #### Dynamic upstreams